prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-adunit-android.md

 - `periodMillis`: Integer defining the refresh time in milliseconds.
 Default = 0, meaning no auto refresh.
 - `keywords`: ArrayList containing keys and values.

+#### pbAdSlot

+PB Ad Slot is an identifier tied to the placement the ad will be delivered in.
+The use case for PB Ad Slot is to pass to exchange an ID they can use to tie to reporting systems or use for data science driven model building to match with impressions sourced from alternate integrations.
+A common ID to pass is the ad server slot name.

+`adUnit.pbAdSlot = "/1111111/homepage/med-rect-2"`

+---

 ## Methods

 ### fetchDemand